Neural Feature Learning From Relational Database: Neural Feature Learning

-\begin{definition} [Relational Recurrent Neural Network] For a given relational tree $t^p_e$, a relational recurrent neural network is a function denoted as $r2n (t^p_e, \theta)$ that maps the relational tree to a target value $y_e$.
-An $r2n$ is a tree of $RNNs$, in which at every intermediate node, there is an $RNN$ that takes as input a sequence of output vectors of the $RNNs$ resident at its children nodes.
-In an $r2n$, all RNNs, resident at the same depth $d$, share the same parameter set $\theta_d$. \end{definition}
+\begin{definition} [Relational Recurrent Neural Network] For a given relational tree $t^p_e$, a relational recurrent neural network is a function denoted as $R2N (t^p_e)$ that maps the relational tree to a target value $y_e$.
+An $R2N$ is a tree of $RNNs$, in which at every intermediate node, there is an $RNN$ that takes as input a sequence of output vectors of the $RNNs$ resident at its child nodes.
+In an $R2N$, all RNNs, resident at the same depth $d$, share the same parameter set $\theta_d$. \end{definition}

-\begin{example} Figure \ref{fig:relational tree transformation prior art}.c shows an r2n of the tree depicted in Figure \ref{fig:relational tree transformation prior art}.a .
-As it is observed, an $r2n$ summarizes the data under every node at depth $d$ in the relation tree via a function parametrized by an RNN with parameters $\theta_d$ (shared for all RNNs at the same depth).
-Compared to the DFS method in Figure \ref{fig:relational tree transformation prior art}.a, the transformations are learned from the data rather than be specified a-priori by the users. \end{example}
+\begin{example} Figure \ref{fig:relational tree transformation prior art}.b shows an R2N of the tree depicted in Figure \ref{fig:relational tree transformation prior art}.a.
+As it is observed, an $R2N$ summarizes the data under every node at depth $d$ in the relation tree via a function parameterized by an RNN with parameters $\theta_d$ (shared for all RNNs at the same depth).
+Compared to the DFS method in Figure \ref{fig:relational tree transformation prior art}.a, the transformations are learned from the data rather than be specified a-priori by the user. \end{example}

-\subsection{A universal r2n}
+\subsection{A Universal R2N}

-In this section, we discuss a neural network structure that works for the general case even without the two assumptions made in Section \ref{sec:r2n}.
+In this section, we discuss a neural network structure that works for the general case even without the simplifying assumptions made in Section \ref{sec:R2N}.

-\subsubsection{Dealing with unstructured data}
+\subsubsection{Dealing with Unstructured Data}

 When input data is unstructured, we add at each leaf node an embedding layer that embeds the input into a vector of numerical values.
-The embedded layers can be learned jointly with the $r2n$ network as shown in Figure \ref{fig:relational tree transformation prior art}.c.
+The embedding layers can be learned jointly with the $R2N$ network as shown in Figure \ref{fig:relational tree transformation prior art}.b.
 For example, if the input is a categorical value, a direct look-up table is used, that maps each categorical value to a fixed size vector.
 If the input is a sequence, an RNN is used to embed a sequence to a vector.
-In general, the given list can be extended to handle more complicated data types such as graphs, images and GPS trajectories.
+In general, the given list can be extended to handle more complicated data types such as graphs, images and sequences.

-\subsubsection{Dealing with unordered data}
+\subsubsection{Dealing with Unordered Data}